-Through fundraisers and generous donations, the Alumni Association has, since 1996, awarded more than $70,000 in scholarships and stipends to eligible students.
+Through fundraisers and generous donations, the Alumni Association has, since 1996, awarded more than $90,000 in scholarships and stipends to eligible students.
 The amount of the scholarships and stipends is dependent upon funds available and the number of eligible applicants.

 Please review application for criteria and deadlines.

-From the time of its organization, the alumni association has maintained a commitment to continuing education through scholarships and stipends to support our legacies as they pursue post high school education.
+From the time of its organization, the alumni association has maintained a commitment to continuing education through scholarships and stipends to support our legacies as they pursue post-high school education.
 Fundraisers, donations pledges and a portion of banquet ticket sales support this project.

 - High School applicants must be graduating from an accredited secondary educational institution.
 All other applicants must have graduated from an accredited secondary educational institution.

 - High School applicants and first-time applicants must have a cumulative GPA of 2.0 or higher.
 Returning student applicants must have a cumulative GPA of 2.5 or higher.

-- All high school and first time applicants must provide two (2) recommendations from an official of one or more of the following: current school, community organization, church, or employer.
+- All high school and first-time applicants must provide two (2) recommendations from an official of one or more of the following: current school, community organization, church, or employer.
 One (1) of the two recommendations must be from a high school teacher if applicant is in high school.

 - A personal interview, consisting of an oral presentation of the applicant's essay and a question/response period, may be required.

-Report of Scholarship and Stipend Recipients 2012
+Report of Scholarship and Stipend Recipients 2016

-With help of our dedicated members and pledges, 3 scholarships of $1,000 and 9 stipends of $500 were awarded for the 2011 - 2012 school year.
+With help of our dedicated members and pledges, 3 scholarships of 1,700 and 2 stipends of $1,000 were awarded for the 2015 - 2016 school year.
 The recipients were: